Historically, Poodles have come in many different shapes, sizes, and colors.

 Which Is The Best Hairstyle?!

-Despite the Poodle being just one breed, there is a lot of variance in how to groom a poodle and their appearance.
+Despite the Poodle being just one breed, there is a lot of variance in how to groom a poodle and its appearance.

 These iconic clips are a great way to express both yours and your poodle’s personality: